usnistgov/ndn-dpdk/app/fileserver/README.md

 * request for a file segment
 * unrecognized request - dropped

-The file server invokes `openat` to open the file or directory (or `dup` in case of a request to the mountpoint directory itself), and then gathers information about file size, etc, via `statx` syscall.
+The file server invokes `openat2` to open the file or directory (or `dup` in case of a request to the mountpoint directory itself), and then gathers information about file size, etc, via `statx` syscall.
 Metadata and directory listing requests are responded right away.

 For each file segment request, the file server constructs a reply Data packet that contains everything except the Content payload.